-- Proceeding with the normal electronic signature process. - Inserting the smart card into the card reader. - When prompted, enter your PIN and click OK or press <Enter>.
+- Proceeding with the normal electronic signature process. - Selecting the controlled substances orders that you want to sign when you see the Smart Card Required caption above the controlled substances orders.
+You must select each order individually. - Inserting your PIV card into the card reader. - When prompted, entering your PIN and clicking OK or pressing <Enter>.